d2718/grel/README.md

 ### State

-Both `greld` and `grel` work, at least on Debian 10, and, I suspect, any vaguely POSIX-y system that sports Rust's `cargo`.
-There are still features as yet to be implemented, like blocking, private messaging, and channel (or `Room`, in the parlance of this particular piece of software) operator functions.
-(See the TODO sections, below, for more details.)
+Both `greld` and `grel` work, at least on Debian 10 and Windows 10, and, I suspect, any vaguely POSIX-y system that sports Rust's `cargo`.
+There are still features as yet to be implemented, like rate limiting and more effective blocking (See the TODO sections, below, for more details.)

 ### Installation